dockwa/simple-react-validator/README.md

 },
 ```

-3. Check if the validation passes when submiting and turn on messaging if it fails.
+3. Check if the validation passes when submitting and turn on messaging if it fails.
 Once messaging is turned on, validation messages will change and update as the user types.
 ```javascript
 submitForm: function() {
   if( this.validator.allValid() ){